CDC Recommends Double-Masking To Protect Against Coronavirus

 Speaking to reporters, CDC Director Rochelle Walensky made it clear that the study does not signal a shift in the agency’s overall guidelines on wearing masks, just an improvement for when masks are required.

-“I want to be clear that these new scientific data released today do not change the specific recommendations about who should wear a mask or when they should wear one, but they do provide new information on why wearing a well-fitting mask is so important to protect you and others,” he said.
+“I want to be clear that these new scientific data released today do not change the specific recommendations about who should wear a mask or when they should wear one, but they do provide new information on why wearing a well-fitting mask is so important to protect you and others,” she said.

-The standard guidelines require that a mask has two or more layers, large enough to cover the nose and mouth and can fit snugly against the nose and face.
+The standard guidelines require that a mask has two or more layers, is large enough to cover the nose and mouth, and can fit snugly against the nose and face.
 The CDC also made it clear that the results should not be used to make assumptions on the strength of surgical or cloth masks.
-The study was conducted in a lab using one type of medical procedure mask and one type of cloth mask and warned that results in the outside world may not reach the same effectiveness.
+The study was conducted in a lab using one type of medical procedure mask and one type of cloth mask, and the agency warned that results in the outside world may not reach the same effectiveness.

 Despite any concerns, the agency reiterated that masks provide the best protection against the coronavirus until the majority of the population is vaccinated.